x7zhang/subway/README.md

 ![png](https://github.com/x7zhang/subway/blob/master/graphs/output_21_1.png?raw=true)

-Graph illustrates Subway data is not located in any specific propability distribution.
-So I choose "Mann-Whitney Test" to analysis it.
+"Histogram of ENTRIESn_hourly" graph illustrates Subway data is not located in any specific propability distribution.
+"Mann-Whitney Test" is a good method to analysis it.